Key benefits

 - Optionally, specify the length of sound-based utterances.

-- Save changes and test in the chat panel to experience the timing adjustments in real-time.
+- Save changes and test in the chat panel to preview the delay behavior.